-- Environmental Protection Division (a division of the Department of Environment, Climate and Communications). - Office of Public Works. - 3.4.9 A summary of the consultation responses, relevant to the NIS, and how these have been addressed is set out in Appendix B.
+- Environmental Protection Division (a division of the Department of Environment, Climate and Communications). - Office of Public Works. - 3.4.9 A summary of the consultation responses and how these have been addressed is set out in Table B1, Appendix B.